codership/documentation/galeracluster/source/training/tutorials/index.rst

    .. rst-class:: list-abstract

-      This tutorial provides instruction to prepare your servers and installing Galera Cluster on each.
-When you install Galera Cluster, you must choose between three implementations available.
+      This tutorial provides instructions to prepare your servers and instal Galera Cluster on each.
+When you install Galera, you have to choose between three implementations available.

    .. rst-class:: sub-heading list-sub-header